-The Bank will ensure that any remittance of funds by way of demand draft, NEFT or any other mode for value of Rs 20,000/- and above will be effected by debit to the customers account only and not cash payment.
-The Bank shall not issue any demand draft/pay orders or conduct any electronic transactions for walk-in-customers against cash payment.
+The Bank will ensure that any remittance of funds by way of demand draft, Pay Orders or any other mode for value of more than Rs 20,000/- will be effected by debit to the customers account only and not cash payment.
+The Bank shall not issue any demand draft/pay orders or conduct any electronic transactions for walk-in-customers against cash payment above Rs.
+20,000/-.
+Branches will strictly follow the guidelines issued for issuance of Demand Drafts/ Pay orders upto Rs.
+20,000/- to Non-Customers from time to time.

-The Bank cannot make payment of cheque/drafts/pay orders/banker"s cheque if they are presented beyond the period of three months from the date of such instrument.
+The Bank cannot make payment of cheque/drafts/pay orders/banker's cheque if they are presented beyond the period of three months from the date of such instrument.

-5 Combating Financing of Terrorism
+5. Combating Financing of Terrorism